 - To instigate a culture of openness, not individual blame or self-criticism, and reflective learning.

 - To enable team-building and support following stressful episodes.

 - To enable identification of good practice, as well as suboptimal.

 - To be a useful tool for team and individual continuing professional development, identifying group and individual learning needs.

-Medical error in primary care is believed to occur at a rate of between 5 to 80 times per 100,000 consultations.
+Medical error in primary care is believed to occur at a rate of between 5-80 times per 100,000 consultations.
 Prescribing and prescription errors occur in up to 11% of all prescriptions, mainly related to dosage.
-A quarter of patients experience an adverse event within 4 weeks of starting a medicine, of which 11% are considered preventable.
+A quarter of patients experience an adverse event within four weeks of starting a medicine, of which 11% are considered preventable.

-- All members of staff should be able to identify and prioritise a significant event confidently
+- All members of staff being able to identify and prioritise a significant event confidently.

-- Practices should have a simple computer-based or paper-based system for logging all significant events as they occur.
+- Practices having a simple computer-based or paper-based system for logging all significant events as they occur.
 This should be easily accessible to all staff.

-- Significant events should be prioritised on the basis of their actual, or potential, consequences for the quality and safety of patient care.
+- Significant events being prioritised on the basis of their actual, or potential, consequences for the quality and safety of patient care.
 There should also be clearly apparent opportunities for learning and improvement.